Founder & CEO

 Mike’s career began with a position at the prestigious R&D department of the original AT&T before its breakup into the “Baby Bells.”
 He then led various technology efforts at various startups before being recruited by Microsoft in 1993 to help Microsoft manage the integration of Word, Excel and PowerPoint into Microsoft’s (and the world’s) single most profitable product: Microsoft Office.

 After a decade at Microsoft, Mike rose to Partner level, a distinction of technical excellence conferred on fewer than 1% of all Microsoft employees since the company’s founding.
-Several years after making Partner, he was asked to help lead Microsoft’s Excellence in Engineering, the company’s standard setting body responsible for establishing the highest level of software development standards and practices for all Microsoft software engineers.
+Several years after making Partner, he was asked to help lead Microsoft’s Engineering Excellence, the company’s standard setting body responsible for establishing the highest level of software development standards and practices for all Microsoft software engineers.

 In 2009, Mike left Microsoft to found Tech DNA, one of the first companies dedicated to technology assessment, due diligence and M&A integration.
 Today, Tech DNA is a leader in technology due diligence on behalf of the world’s most active acquirers on the Global Fortune 500 and top 20 private equity firms.